 In the case of NF consumer based discovery and selection, the following applies:

-- The AMF performs AUSF selection to allocate an AUSF Instance that performs authentication between the UE and 5G CN in the HPLMN.
-The AMF shall utilize the NRF to discover the AUSF instance(s) unless AUSF information is available by other means, e.g. locally configured on AMF.
-The AUSF selection function in the AMF selects an AUSF instance based on the available AUSF instances (obtained from the NRF or locally configured in the AMF).
+- The AMF and the NSWOF perform AUSF selection to allocate an AUSF Instance that performs authentication between the UE and 5G CN in the HPLMN.
+The AMF and the NSWOF shall utilize the NRF to discover the AUSF instance(s) unless AUSF information is available by other means, e.g. locally configured on AMF and on NSWOF.
+The AUSF selection function in the AMF and in the NSWOF selects an AUSF instance based on the available AUSF instances (obtained from the NRF or locally configured in the AMF).